pehor/holiday/README.md

 *Backend*

 Uses AWS Lambda serverless architecture, runs code in Node.js.
-Logs are saved in CloudWatch.
 API is exposed through AWS API Gateway.
+It uses https; the client needs to send the public key with the requests.
-Data is stored in AWS Dynamo DB.
+Data is stored in AWS Dynamo DB, logs are saved in CloudWatch.

 Code was simple enough to be contained in one file.
 Inputs are sanitized.